nokinger/serverTest/source/crossdev/profiling.rst

 Memcheck is a memory error detector.
 It can detect the following problems that are common in C and C++ programs.

-* Accessing memory you shouldn't, e.g. overrunning and underrunning heap blocks, overrunning the top of the stack, and accessing memory after it has been freed.
+* Accessing memory you shouldn't, e.g., overrunning and underrunning heap blocks, overrunning the top of the stack, and accessing memory after it has been freed.
-* Using undefined values, i.e. values that have not been initialised, or that have been derived from other undefined values
+* Using undefined values, i.e., values that have not been initialised, or that have been derived from other undefined values
 * Incorrect freeing of heap memory, such as double-freeing heap blocks, or mismatched use of ``malloc/new/new[]`` versus ``free/delete/delete[]``
 * Overlapping src and dst pointers in memcpy and related functions.
 * Passing a fishy (presumably negative) value to the size parameter of a memory allocation function.